 [<2 MINUTE READ]

-Supplier Connection is a dynamic community of procurement managers, entrepreneurs, and economic development organizations committed to improving their communities and creating American jobs.
+Supplier Connection is a dynamic community of procurement managers, entrepreneurs, and economic development organizations committed to improving their communities and creating jobs in America.

 No where is this more true than in Connecticut, where the dedicated team behind CT Supplier Connection is working to enhance economic opportunities in their state.

 As part of that effort, CT Supplier Connection hosted its first event: “CT Small and Diversity Suppliers: Is Your Company Ready to Win Contracts with Large Buyers?”

 It’s clear entrepreneurs from across Connecticut were interested in answering that question, as more than 60 small and diverse business owners attended the event.

 To find out what it takes to register for Supply Connection and win large corporate contracts, those in attendance were furnished with presentations by: